biswadeep-sarkar/form-tool-skeleton/README.md

 ## Steps to Setup

 ### Step 1:
-Download or clone this skeleton and set it up
+Download or clone this skeleton and set it up *(git command will only run if you have git installed)*
 ```
 git clone https://github.com/biswadeep-sarkar/form-tool-skeleton.git your-project-name
 cd your-project-name